Basicprogrammer10/connorcode-writing/other/the-international-fixed-calendar.md

 I think this system is cool and I wanna use it!
 So from now on I will be using the International Fixed Calendar system and number dates as years since 1970 (It works for epoch time :p).
-For my public stuff I will still use _normal_ dates as to not confuse people with articles released in the year 52.
+For my public stuff I will still use _normal_ gregorian dates as to not confuse people with articles released in the year 52.

 ## 🎓 Conclusion

-So that was a nice short little arcile!
+So that was a nice short little article!
-Hopefully you learned somthing new.
 If you want to learn more about the International Fixed Calendar system check it out on wikipedia [here][ifc-wiki].

 Happy Tuesday, March 24th, 52.